-Dress Code
+Dress code

 It is important that children are dressed at school in clothes that allow them to be comfortable when moving around the school and on the playground, working on the carpet and sitting at tables.
 All students need a pair of indoor footwear for wearing the classrooms all through the year regardless of weather being dry and warm outside.
-Headwear such as hats and hoods are not allowed indoors, unless it is a head covering worn for religious reasons.
 Clothing choices and messages on clothing must be appropriate and respectful.

-Bus Service
+Bus service

 Bus service is provided for a fee.
-Please contact Sarmite Priede-Rāve info@isriga.lv for bus routes, times, application and other bus related information.
+Please contact our Executive assistant at info@isriga.lv for bus routes, times, application and other bus related information.
 Please note that unused bus service will not be refunded.